jspinak/brobot/docs/docs/03-core-library/action-config/09-conditional-actions.md

 Conditional actions are essential for robust automation.
 They allow your automation to adapt to different scenarios and handle dynamic UI elements.
 This guide shows the modern approach using `ConditionalActionChain` and action chaining.

 :::warning Legacy API Notice
 This guide has been updated to use the modern `ConditionalActionChain` API and `ActionConfig` hierarchy.
-If you're looking for information on the legacy `RepeatUntilConfig` with `ActionOptions`, see the [Migration Guide](./12-migration-guide.md).
+If you're looking for information on the legacy `RepeatUntilConfig` with `ActionOptions`, see the [Upgrading to Latest](../migration/upgrading-to-latest.md) guide.
 :::

 ## Required Imports